 Coral reef bleaching in 2016 and 2017

-Mmass coral reef bleaching is now common around the world.
-Here are the areas of the Australian Great Barrier Reef that were hit in 2016 and 2017.
+Mass coral reef bleaching is now common around the world.
+Here two maps of the Australian Great Barrier Reef showing the areas of that were hit in 2016 and 2017.

 - In 2016, this giant reef recorded its hottest sea surface temperatures for February, March, and April since records began in 1900.

 - Eight months after this 2016 marine heat wave, nearly one-third of the entire coral reef had bleached and died.

 - The following year, in 2017, there was another mass bleaching.
 Successive years of mass bleaching has not been recorded before.

 Nearly one-third of the reef is dead after 2016, with more mass bleaching in 2017.
 This is alarming evidence of global warming and the need to reduce greenhouse gases in our atmosphere.

 (The Great Barrier Reef is big.
 The flight distance between Cairns and Makay, two towns on the map, is 591 km or 367 miles.)